benchopt/benchopt/doc/tutorials/add_solver.rst

 .. note::
-    Recall that, a benchmark structure is as follows:
+    Recall that a benchmark structure is as follows:

     .. code-block:: bash